-Wherever you are in your journey to understand the Bible, you can benefit from studying it topically, carefully examining every Scripture on a given subject, in its context.
+Wherever you are in your journey to understand the Bible, you can benefit from studying it topically.
+This means carefully examining every scripture on a given subject, in its context.
 While this initially might seem daunting, online resources make it easier than ever.

 One helpful resource is a concordance to help with both the location of specific texts and a study of the original language used.

 Topical study revolutionizes the way we understand Scripture.
-Each week, Christian Questions produces extensive “CQ Rewind Show Notes,” capturing every Scripture quoted and much of the dialogue.
-The Rewind provides a ready-made, written topical Bible study.
+Every week, Christian Questions creates extensive “CQ Rewind Show Notes,” capturing every text quoted and much of the commentary.
+The Show Notes provide a ready-made, written topical Bible study.

 For more on topical Bible study and understanding symbolism, check out this episode:

-• How do we know when we have arrived at truth?
+How do we know when we have arrived at the truth?

-The challenge is in figuring out which to apply when.
-We can’t claim something to be symbolic out of convenience to eliminate a contradiction.
+The challenge is in figuring out which to apply and when.
+We can’t claim something to be symbolic out of convenience in order to eliminate a contradiction.

 Here is an easy example:

-Through the lens of time frames, we learn that certain passages of Scripture only apply within certain periods of time, and sometimes to only specific classes of people or individuals.
+Through the lens of time frames, we learn that certain passages of Scripture only apply within certain periods of time, and sometimes to only specific groups of people or individuals.

-Let’s compare how and who God was dealing with in the New and Old Testaments as an example of how things changed based on different time periods.
+Let’s compare how God dealt with certain people in the Old and New Testaments as an example of how things change based on different time periods.

-Both Old and New Testament guidelines are true, but they just apply in different time frames, or ages, with different teachings.
+Both Old and New Testament guidelines are true, but they apply in different time frames – or ages – with different teachings.

-Understanding ages gives us perspective.
+Understanding the ages gives us perspective.
 Not every text applies to every person at every time.

-We must “rightly divide the word of truth,” as advised in 2 Timothy 2:15.
-Peter, for instance, gives his account of three worlds: the “world that was” (pre-Flood), a “world that is” (the time period between the flood and when God’s kingdom begins), and a “world without end” under God under His righteous government, also called the Millennial kingdom).
+We must “rightly divide the word of truth,” as advised in 2 Timothy 2:15 The Apostle Peter, for instance, gives his account of three worlds: the “world that was” 2 Peter 3:6 (pre-Flood), a “world that is” 2 Peter 3:7 (the time period between the flood and when God’s kingdom begins), and a “world without end” 2 Peter 3:13 under God under His righteous government, also called the Millennial kingdom).

-Check out this podcast detailing the importance of timing in God’s plan.
+Check out this podcast episode detailing the importance of timing in God’s plan.